There are THREE R's in Mrrranda! If you emailed me and it bounced, please check your spelling!

-I have a seventeen-year-old longhair tuxedo cat named Mr. Friendly, which he is.
+I have a twenty-year-old longhair tuxedo cat named Mr. Friendly, which he is.
 Whiskers grow out of his neck; he looks like a sea urchin.
-He is getting old, now... every day is a gift.
+He is... old, now... every day is a gift.

-For sweets swaps: much love for coffee, green tea, marzipan, dark chocolate, peanut butter, ginger, durian, pumpkin, sweet potato, lavender, rose hips, hazelnut, maple, Meiji Apollo strawberry chocolates, Trolli strawberry puffs, foreign Kit-Kats, Kinder Hippos, boozy cordials.
-Most big-brand American chocolates don't do much for me, but I like Reese's Pieces and peanut butter cups, Chick-O-Sticks, and Krackle bars.
-I like old-school clove gum, too.
+For sweets swaps: much love for coffee, green tea, marzipan, dark chocolate, peanut butter, ginger, durian, pumpkin, sweet potato, lavender, rose hips, hazelnut, maple, Meiji Apollo strawberry chocolates, Trolli strawberry puffs, Japanese Kit-Kats, Kinder Hippos, boozy cordials.
+Most big-brand American chocolates don't do much for me (BOYCOTT NESTLE!), but I like peanut butter cups.
+I like old-school clove gum, too!
 Please, no black licorice or suuuuuper-sugary stuff (Pixie Stix, rock candy).

 For tea swaps: lapsang souchong, green (esp. genmai cha), and "sweet" flavored black teas, like vanilla, hazelnut, maple, etc. For fall and winter, I like orange- and apple-spice teas.
 That being said, pretty much anything except licorice/anise tea would be cool.

 Cooking is a lot of fun to me.
 I love kneading dough, mixing by hand, and food that's meant to be set on fire.
-Sometimes I set a dishcloth or potholder on fire too - you know, just for yuks.
+Sometimes I set a dishcloth or potholder on fire too - you know, just for yuks!
 I like Asian (especially Japanese and Thai), Indian, and starchy, buttery "comfort" foods like mac 'n' cheese.
-I'm an omnivorous opportunist who appreciates food from many sources, though I'm trying to be more conscious of locally-grown and free-range choices.
+I'm an omnivorous opportunist, but I'm trying to be more conscious of locally-grown and free-range choices.
 I'm sorry that I got fat - I will slim down.
 I've happily eaten mealworms and cicadas, and I love durian - yes, REALLY.
 I have a small but treasured collection of 1950's cookbook-pamphlets, most featuring medleys of once-edible objects embedded in aspic.

 My favorite color is static, but I also like black, wine/cranberry/ruby reds, greens (most shades but esp deep/hunter tones), amber, bronze, orange, dark/chocolate browns, earth tones in general.